maxitest5/react-cheatsheet/README.md

 ### useRef (hook)

-Allow easy selection of an HMLT componant without rerendering the componant.
+Allows easy selection of an HMLT componant without rerendering the componant.
 Useful for conditionnal focus on inputs.

+### useMemo

+Works as cache for a the <ins>result of a function</ins>.
+Is not recomputed if component is rerendered.
+Is update on when given variables are updated

+### memo

+Works as cache for a <ins>component</ins>.
+Is updated only if its `props` are changed.
+If a function is passed as `prop`, use `useCallback` (works like `useMemo`) to <ins>store the function</ins> in the parent component so the `prop` will not be considered as changed.